 - A feature of this course is Agile (a process that helps teams provide quick and unpredictable responses to the feedback they receive on their project) and PRINCE2 methodologies.
-Projects IN Controlled Environments (PRINCE2) is currently a de facto process-based method for effective management of projects across the world.
+PRojects IN Controlled Environments (PRINCE2) is currently a de facto process-based method for the effective management of projects across the world.

 Accreditation and professional recognition

 This course is accredited1 and recognised by the following bodies: